 3) ZOHO Books

-Zoho is around since past few years and mainly catered to International markets.
-Recently they have introduced Zoho Books in the Indian market.
+Zoho is around for the past few years and mainly catered to International markets.
+Recently they have introduced Zoho Books in the Indian markeIt’sIts cloud-based accounting software that comes with easy-to-use features.
+As Zoho is relatively new in the industry, a lot of India-specific features are still missing.
+However, it’s good for early-stage business.

 - Rs.
 2500/- per year.